csc-training/sscc-cp2k/neb/README.md

    $ sbatch cp2k.sh
    ```

-4. In the batch script we request one Mahti nodes (128 cores), meaning that each
+4. In the batch script we request one Mahti node (128 cores), meaning that each
    of the 8 replicas will be processed using 16 CPU cores.
 We run 20 NEB iterations,
    so the calculation should only take about 10 minutes.
-5. A bunch of output files are produced
+5. A bunch of output files are produced:
    * `*.out` are various output files
    * `*.wfn` are wavefunction restart files
    * `*.xyz` are coordinate files